Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ListView Property View

-19. Select the lvwReport option from the View drop-down list on the left side.
+2. From the View drop-down list on the left side, select lvwReport.

-20. Click on the Apply Button on the Control to save the change.
+3. Click the Apply button to confirm the change.

-21. Click the OK button to close the Property Sheet.
+4. Click OK to close the Property Sheet.

 The Data Flow Diagram.